This post is used to log my leetcode problem solving.

 There is a malfunctioning keyboard where some letter keys do not work.
 All other keys on the keyboard work properly.

-of words separated by a single space (no leading or trailing spaces) and a string brokenLetters
+Given a string text of words separated by a single space (no leading or trailing spaces) and a string brokenLetters of all distinct letter keys that are broken, return the number of words in text you can fully type using this keyboard.

 Example 1: